 Among the most popular sites for the veneration of animistic deities were trees; the oak, ash, and thorn were considered to be the most sacred.
 The importance of trees in Celtic religion is shown by the fact that the very name of the Eburonian tribe contains a reference to the yew tree, and that names like Mac Cuilinn (son of holly) and Mac Ibar (son of yew) appear in Irish myths.
 In Ireland, wisdom was symbolised by the salmon who feed on the hazelnuts from the trees that surround the well of wisdom.

 As you can see, Ireland comes up a lot when it comes to myths about trees, and with good reason; when you see research that refers to “medieval Irish sources” telling us how pagans worshipped, those medieval Irishmen were monks, who almost single-handedly transferred the wisdom of the ages on to vellum during the so-called Dark Ages.

-The Celts envisioned the entire Universe in the form of a tree, whose roots grew deep into the ground and whose branches reached high into the Heavens.
 In time, the Celtic people eventually designated a tree to each Moon Phase in their calendar (the ancient Celtic tree calendar) in accordance with its magical properties.

-Therefore, the Celtic Zodiac is based upon the cycle of the Moon, with the year divided into the 13 lunar months established by the Druid religion, plus one extra day called ‘the nameless day.’
+Therefore, the Celtic Zodiac is based upon the cycles of the Moon, with the year divided into the 13 lunar months established by the Druid religion, plus one extra day called ‘the nameless day.’
 Each month is named after a specific tree, and each month therefore contains imagery and symbolism based on the meaning granted to that particular tree.

 The Alder, for example, represents the period of the year from March 18 to April 14th, and one meaning given to the Alder is